Gowthams1999-commits/jenkins-project-gowtham/Day 3 /README.md

 4. Reset the pwd  for sonarqube. default user & password is "admin"

-5. Installed sonarqube plugin in jenkins to integrate with sonarqube
+5. Install sonarqube plugin in jenkins to integrate with sonarqube

+6. get secrets from sonarqube so that jenkins can taking with sonarqube application for static code analyszing.